Beyond Frosting » Recipes » Desserts » Candy » Buckeyes Recipe

 Recipe Notes

 • Use creamy peanut butter.
 Think shelf-stable brands like Jif or Skippy.
-Natural peanut butter does not work with buckeye recipes – there’s way too much oil!
+Natural peanut butter does not work with buckeye recipes.
+There’s way too much oil that tends to separate.

 • If you’re using coconut oil, make sure to use refined coconut oil (this is the neutral-flavored kind).